 - A current working CV

-- A 1-2 page Letter of Intent, outlining the reasons for pursuing the program (This is a good opportunity to showcase past academic achievements and future plans)
+- A 1-2 page Letter of Intent, outlining the reasons for pursuing the program (This is a good opportunity to showcase past academic achievements and future plans) If applying to GCEL II and you intend on completing GCEL III to obtain the Cumulative Masters degree, please express this intention in your letter of intent.

 - A copy of your unofficial transcripts from all previous university level studies (undergraduate and graduate, other than McGill).
 Official transcripts are required after the students is officially admitted to the program.